-Help a teen affected by substance abuse by donating toward the trip of their lifetime!
+Help a teen suffering from substance abuse by donating toward a white water rafting wilderness trip this summer!

 The experience gives them a real shot toward recovery, as they make new friends, let their phone batteries die and focus on their spiritual growth.